ant-media/ant-media-documentation/docs/guides/installing-on-linux/installing-ams-on-linux.md

 ## Download Ant Media Server (AMS)

+You can do this in two ways.

+* You can automatically install either the Community or Enterprise version by using the new installation script
+* The old method involves uploading the files to the server manually.

 Download and save the latest AMS Community Edition or Enterprise Edition package.

 *   Community Edition can be downloaded from Github [Releases](https://github.com/ant-media/Ant-Media-Server/releases) page.